devonjones/PSRD-Parser/README.md

 The functions, under src/psrd/sql, that select data from the database, will not return a list of rows.
 The cursor will be modified and it is up to the caller to extract rows from the cursor.

-The functions, under src/psrd/sql, that insert data into the database, will not return the rowid.
+The functions, under src/psrd/sql, that insert/update data in the database, will not return the rowid.
 As above, the cursor will be modified and it is up to the caller to extract that information.

 ## HIERARCHY ##